jbdotjs/CoronaVirus/README.md

-# CoronaVirus
+# CoronaVirus mailer

-Scripts related to the status of COVID19
+Fetches corona virus stats using api and emails it (along with some tips for safety) to desired recipients automatically.